Battle of Thermopylae: Associated legends

-Herodotus also describes Leonidas' reception of a Persian envoy.
+Herodotus also describes Leonidas's reception of a Persian envoy.
 The ambassador told Leonidas that Xerxes would offer him the kingship of all Greece if he joined with Xerxes.
 Leonidas answered: "If you had any knowledge of the noble things of life, you would refrain from coveting others' possessions; but for me to die for Greece is better than to be the sole ruler over the people of my race."
 Then the ambassador asked him more forcefully to surrender their arms.
 To this Leonidas gave his famous answer: Μολὼν λαβέ ("Come and get them.")

 Such laconic bravery doubtlessly helped to maintain morale.
 Herodotus writes that when Dienekes, a Spartan soldier, was informed that Persian arrows would be so numerous as "to block out the sun", he retorted, "So much the better...then we shall fight our battle in the shade."

 After the battle, Xerxes was curious as to what the Greeks had been trying to do (presumably because they had had so few men) and had some Arcadian deserters interrogated in his presence.
 The answer was: all the other men were participating in the Olympic Games.
 When Xerxes asked what the prize was for the winner, the answer was: "an olive-wreath".
 Upon hearing this, Tigranes, a Persian general, said: "Good heavens, Mardonius, what kind of men are these that you have pitted against us?
 It is not for riches that they contend but for honour!"
 (Godley translation) or otherwise, "Ye Gods, Mardonius, what men have you brought us to fight against?
 Men that fight not for gold, but for glory."